18F/18f.gsa.gov/_posts/2015-04-06-day-in-the-life-of-talent-manager.md

 - how we work
 authors:
 - jamie
-description: "For this month's installment of our *Day in the Life* series, Talent Manager Jamie Albrecht shares the ins and outs of her day — and her power song."
+description: "For this month's installment of our "Day in the Life" series, Talent Manager Jamie Albrecht shares the ins and outs of her day — and her power song."
-excerpt: "For this month's installment of our *Day in the Life* series, Talent Manager Jamie Albrecht shares the ins and outs of her day — and her power song."
+excerpt: "For this month's installment of our "Day in the Life" series, Talent Manager Jamie Albrecht shares the ins and outs of her day — and her power song."
 ---

 <p class="authors">